 Unfortunately, agencies designed to protect the public’s interest in human health have fallen short of their responsibilities continually.
 The FDA claims that carrageenan in food does not represent a health threat “when it is used at levels that are now current and in the manner now practiced.”
 This statement represents ignorance regarding the amount of carrageenan being consumed by the public or a lack of understanding for the overall function of the human body (7).

 Your health is in your hands and the decision is yours.
-Will you choose to continue consuming carrageenan or will you eliminate the additive from your diet?
+Will you choose to continue consuming this additive or will you eliminate it from your diet?

 Sources For This Article Include:

-- The Cornucopia Institute: Carrageenan: How a “Natural” food Additive is Making Us Sick Link Here
+- The Cornucopia Institute: Carrageenana: How a “Natural” food Additive is Making Us Sick Link Here

 - S. Department of Veterans Affairs: Seaweed Suspect Link Here

-- S. Food and Drug Administration Database of Select Committee on GRAS Substances (SCOGS) Reviews: Carrageenan Link Here
+- S. Food and Drug Administration Database of Select Committee on GRAS Substances (SCOGS) Reviews: Carrageenana Link Here

-- The Cornucopia Institute: Shopping Guide to Avoiding Organic Foods with Carrageenan Link Here
+- The Cornucopia Institute: Shopping Guide to Avoiding Organic Foods with Carrageenana Link Here